jkeohan/scatterplot-workshop/module-5-adding-a-legend.md

 ### Extracting Region Values From Dataset

-Each item in the existing dataset array is an object with key\value pairs and the key that stores the values we need is called: **Region**.
+Each item in the existing dataset array is an object with key/value pairs.
+The key that stores the values we need is called: **Region**.

 Let's create a new function called **renderLegend** that takes in our current dataset and console logs it to confirm it's working.